 We have offered support to our employees for years now in solving any professional, personal and health-related issues they may have.
 The advice ranges from matters of childcare, caring for relatives through to debt counselling and health issues.
-To this end, our company cooperates with the Fürstenberg Institut.
+To this end, our company cooperates with the Fürstenberg Institute.
 The advice provided by the specialists to q.beyond employees in person or by telephone is free of charge.
 The institute is obliged to maintain absolute confidentiality.
-Managers and employees can also approach the Fürstenberg Institut for personal coaching.
+Managers and employees can also approach the Fürstenberg Institute for personal coaching.

-The advice provided by the Fürstenberg Institut is just one component of the measures taken to promote employees' health.
+The advice provided by the Fürstenberg Institute is just one component of the measures taken to promote employees' health.
 Together with external partners, we regularly hold "health days".
 Offerings which are popular here include free influenza vaccinations and eye tests.
-In 2021, our company doctors also performed coronavirus vaccinations for our employees.
 In cooperation with a large optician's chain, we support our employees in acquiring glasses suitable for screen work.
 Joint sports activities also play a major role.
 Running events are regularly held at all of q.beyond's locations and large numbers of employees take part in regional company runs and relay races.
 Not only that, employees are able to join gyms and fitness clubs on preferential terms.
 Since 2022, we have cooperated here with Urban Sports Club, which has outlets nationwide.

+We show great team spirit and support one other not just in the office, but also in joint sports activities.
 Finally, our company supports its employees with occupational integration management (OIM) and assists them in restoring and maintaining their ability to work.
 Since 2020, upon concluding a relevant insurance contract q.beyond employees also receive a grant for individual health services ("IGeL" services).
 To this end, we have concluded a group insurance contract with R+V Krankenversicherung AG (R+V).
 This provides all employees, and family members as well if they wish, with the opportunity to draw on enhanced and individual medical services over and above the statutory minimum benefits.

 Ensuring that our employees are safe at work is a matter of course.
 This goes beyond measures to avert potential dangers or eliminate safety risks and also includes prophylactic steps to help employees stay healthy and enjoy a people-friendly working environment.
 Occupational health and safety also has to account for the permanent process of change in working conditions and the work environment.
 Faster processes, new tasks and technologies and ever greater time pressure are just some of the indications in this respect.
-In particular, the pandemic, which has made home offices the regular place of work for our employees, has presented us with new challenges.
+In particular, the pandemic, which has made homes the regular place of work for our employees, has presented us with new challenges.
 With a variety of online offerings, we are continuing to support our employees in exercising regularly and maintaining their psychological resilience.